 • The abuser’s behavior causes a reaction in the victim’s behavior.

-If a person is suffering from psychologically abusive behavior or their partner is physically aggressive, it can cause reactive outbursts in the victim.
-That, of course, doesn’t make a victim an abuser just yet – but it turns a one-way abusive relationship into a mutually destructive relationship.
-Let’s face it — that’s the start of an unhealthy vicious cycle.
+That, of course, doesn’t make a victim an abuser just yet — but it turns a one-way abusive relationship into a mutually destructive relationship.
+It’s what I call the beginning of an unhealthy vicious cycle.

 • The victim can also react through self-defense, which the abusers perceive as an attack.

 Abusers rely on the assumption that they are entitled to their actions, and the victims won’t react.
-But, if a person has been suffering at the hands of abusive behavior, they may react out of self-defense, which might seem aggressive to the victim’s eyes.
-Again, this doesn’t mean the victims are abusive; but these behaviors might cause additional anger to the abuser.
+But, if a person has been suffering at the hands of abusive behavior, they may respond out of self-defense, which might seem aggressive to the victim’s eyes.

 • There is mutual abuse in both parties.

 Mutual abuse occurs when an abused person reacts to their abuser violently or aggressively.
 Instead of simply accepting the abusive nature of their partners and exiting the interaction, they engage similarly.
 Having once been the abused person, they’ve become abusive too.
-These vicious cycles make for the worst relationships, and people who suffer in situations like these often find their mental health shaking.

 How to Get Rid of An Abuser (Instead of Engaging in A Toxic Interaction)